Novi Sanzhary

-Novi Sanzhary (Нові Санжари) is an urban-type settlement, located in Poltava Raion of Poltava Oblast in central Ukraine, but was formerly the administrative center of Novi Sanzhary Raion before its abolition.
+Novi Sanzhary (Нові Санжари) is a rural settlement, located in Poltava Raion of Poltava Oblast in central Ukraine.
+It hosts the administration of Novi Sanzhary settlement hromada, one of the hromadas of Ukraine.
 Population:

 History

+Until 18 July 2020, Novi Sanzhary was the administrative center of Novi Sanzhary Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
+The area of Novi Sanzhary Raion was merged into Poltava Raion.

 On 20 February 2020, the Ukrainian evacuees from China due to the COVID-19 pandemic were taken to Novi Sanzhary.
 They were met by protesters blocking the buses, throwing stones and engaging in violent clashes with the police.
 9 policemen and one civilian were injured.
 Later, Minister of Healthcare of Ukraine Zoriana Skaletska promised to join those in quarantine for 14 days.